Sanne van Paassen

 Sanne van Paassen (born 27 October 1988) is a Dutch former professional cyclo-cross racing cyclist.
-In 2011, she won the UCI Cyclo-cross World Cup, after winning the Cyclo-cross Pilsen.
+In 2011, she won the UCI Cyclo-cross World Cup, after winning the Cyklokros Plzeň.
 She won several silver and bronze medals at the national and European cyclo-cross championships.
 She won 19 cyclo-cross races in her career.

 On the road she became second behind Kirsten Wild in the 2013 Gent–Wevelgem.
 She rode her last cross in Oostmalle on 21 February 2016.